-Policy Applicable To Pre- 8/14/20 Policy The Pre-8/14/20 Policy addresses sexual misconduct where the incident is alleged to have occurred prior to August 14, 2020, regardless of when the incident is reported to the Office of Sexual Misconduct Prevention and Response (OSMPR).
-The policy defines prohibited conduct, which includes sexual harassment, gender-based harassment, sexual assault, dating violence, domestic violence, sexual exploitation, and stalking.
-Both on- and off-campus behaviors are addressed.
-For more details regarding these procedures, see Penn State's 2019 Annual Security Report and Annual Fire Safety Reports, available at https://www.police.psu.edu/annual-security-reports .
-Title IX Policy The Title IX Policy addresses reports of sexual harassment, sexual assault, dating violence, domestic violence, and stalking incidents that occurred on August 14, 2020, or after on campus or at a University owned or controlled location or program within the United States.
+Policy Applicable To Title IX Policy The Title IX Policy addresses reports of sexual harassment, sexual assault, dating violence, domestic violence, and stalking incidents that occurred on campus or at a University owned or controlled location or program within the United States.
 Penn State's Title IX Policy is under AD 85.
 AD 85 defines prohibited conduct and prescribes procedures for reports, investigations, formal hearings, and sanctions.
-Reports where the Respondent, or the accused party, is a University employee are managed by the Affirmative Action Office.
-Non-Title IX Policy The Non-Title IX Policy addresses all other reports of sexual misconduct that are not addressed under the Title IX Policy.
+Non-Title IX Policy AD 91 addresses all other reports of sexual misconduct that are not addressed under the Title IX Policy.
 Prohibited conduct includes off-campus sexual harassment, sexual assault, dating violence, and domestic violence, as well as gender-based harassment and sexual exploitation.
-If the Complainant, or the victim/survivor, is not participating in a Penn State educational activity, the Non-Title IX Policy also applies.
+If the Complainant, or the victim/survivor, is not participating in a Penn State educational activity, AD 91 also applies.
+AD 91 defines prohibited conduct and prescribes procedures for reports, investigations, formal hearings, and sanctions.
 Penn State's Non-Title IX Policy is under AD 91.
 AD 91 defines prohibited conduct and prescribes procedures for reports, investigations, formal hearings, and sanctions.
-Reports where the Respondent, or the accused party, is a University student are managed by OSMPR.
-Reports where the Respondent, or the accused party, is a University employee are managed by the Affirmative Action Office.
+AAO Reports where the Respondent, or the accused party, is a University employee are managed by the Affirmative Action Office.
+The Affirmative Action Office determines the applicability of the Title IX Policy, Non-Title IX Policy, or other University policies to each case.

-As noted in the table above, Penn State has several different types of procedures, the usage of which depends on the date the incident occurred, the type of Prohibited Conduct, and the respondent (student or employee).
-The processes described below characterize Penn State's Title IX policy (student and employee respondents and Title IX Prohibited Conduct and Non-Title IX policy (student respondents, Non-Title IX Sexual Misconduct) and Affirmative Action procedures (for employee respondents, Non-Title IX Sexual Misconduct).
+As noted in the table above.
+Penn State has several different types of procedures, the usage of which depends on the date the incident occurred, the type of Prohibited Conduct, and the respondent (student or employee).
+The processes described below characterize Penn State's Title IX policy (student and employee respondents and Title IX Prohibited Conduct and Non-Title IX policy) (student respondents, Non-Title IX Sexual Misconduct) and Affirmative Action procedures (for employee respondents, Non-Title IX Sexual Misconduct).

-Regardless of the type of prohibited conduct or respondent type (student or employee), disciplinary proceedings will provide a prompt, fair and impartial investigation and resolution, and be conducted by officials who receive annual training on the issues related to domestic violence, dating violence, sexual assault, and stalking and how to conduct an investigation and hearing process that protects the safety of victims and promotes accountability.
+Regardless of the type of prohibited conduct or respondent type (student or employee), disciplinary proceedings will provide a prompt, fair and impartial investigation and resolution, and be conducted by officials who receive annual training on the issues related to domestic violence. dating violence, sexual assault, and stalking and how to conduct an investigation and hearing process that protects the safety of victims and promotes accountability.
 The accuser and the accused are entitled to the same opportunities to have others present during an institutional disciplinary proceeding, including the opportunity to be accompanied to any related meeting or proceeding by an advisor of their choice.
-Both the accuser and the accused shall be simultaneously informed, in writing of the outcome of any institutional disciplinary proceeding that arises from an allegation of domestic violence, dating violence, sexual assault, or stalking; the institution's procedures for the accused and the victim to appeal the results of the institutional disciplinary proceeding; of any change to the results that occurs prior to the time that such results become final: and when such results become final.
+Both the accuser and the accused shall be simultaneously informed, in writing, of the outcome of any institutional disciplinary proceeding that arises from an allegation of domestic violence, dating violence, sexual assault, or stalking; the institution's procedures for the accused and the victim to appeal the results of the institutional disciplinary proceeding; of any change to the results that occurs prior to the time that such results become final; and when such results become final.